4 More Books for Freelance Writers

 - I love Grey’s Anatomy (and basically anything Shonda Rhimes touches)

 When I found out Shonda Rhimes wrote a book, I didn’t even hesitate to purchase it.
-I mean seriously, the women runs ABC’s Thursday night lineup.
+I mean seriously, the woman runs ABC’s Thursday night lineup.
 It’s clear she’s a wise and successful lady!

 Let me tell you, Year of Yes didn’t disappoint in the slightest!